microsoft/pxt-arcade/docs/developer/images.md

 ### Changing the default palette

-If you intend to use the MakeCode blocks editor for your project but would like to change the colors, it is recommended that you set a default palette so that your sprites render correctly in the image editor/blocks.
+If you intend to use the MakeCode blocks editor to create or edit images but would like to change the colors, it is recommended that you set a default palette so that your sprites render correctly in the image editor/blocks.